Your Baby's Name and its Lifetime Effects

 "I'm lucky my parents didn't go back a generation.
 One of my great-grandfathers was named Erasmus."

 I resented my names from the moment I realized than even a shiny new pair of Mary Janes or undergoing the torture of sleeping in curlers to have temporary curly hair would not put me on an equal footing with a Darlene or Linda.

 My first few years of school were a nightmare on the playground.
-Eight-year-old boys are no kinder to a girl with my moniker than they would be to a boy named Sue.
+Eight-year-old boys were no kinder to a girl with my moniker than they were to a boy named Sue.
 I earned a tomboy reputation to match my name by fighting it out with these boys during recess.

-We moved to another school district the summer before I entered junior high, and I began a campaign of begging my mom to let me legally change my name.
-It was crucial to my acceptance at a new school, I believed, to shed my manly-sounding name before classes began that fall.
+We moved to another school district the summer before I entered junior high, and I began a campaign to convince my mom to let me legally change my name.
+It was crucial to my acceptance at a new school, I believed, to do this before classes began that fall.

-I visualized myself sweeping down the hall as a mysterious "Julie" (my new name of choice--no middle name required) and was willing to commit to a year's worth of babysitting to pay for the court procedure that would change me into Julie.
+I visualized myself sweeping down the hall as a mysterious Julie (my new name of choice--no middle name required) and was willing to commit to a year's worth of babysitting to pay for the court procedure required.

 Alas, it was not to be.
 If I'd been named for a cinematic hero, perhaps I could have swayed Mom with my pleas.
 In our family one didn't tamper with names that memorialized relatives or close friends.
 As a minor, I had no choice but to live with this decision.